batdowg/cbs/CONTEXT.md

 - CSA password default is **`KTRocks!CSA`**; other participants **`KTRocks!`**.
 - Contractor menu/capabilities updated per §1.2/§1.4.
 - Materials dashboard documented to current behavior.
-- Session detail pages render a minimal order view for materials-only sessions and guard full details with `{% if not session.materials_only %}`.
+- Session detail pages render a minimal order view for materials-only sessions and guard full details with `{% if not session.materials_only %}`; workshop-type and facilitator sections now use `{% if %}` guards to avoid null dereferences.
 - Added no-op Alembic revision `0053_cert_template_badge_image` to maintain migration continuity for certificate-template badge filenames.
 - Material Settings items include a **Quantity basis** (`Per learner`/`Per order`) stored on `materials_options` and used wherever the item is selected.
 - Workshop Type edit default-materials dropdown filters by `Language.name`, posts `material_option_id`, and hides "Bulk" options (no "Show all").